Rendering Backends

 • Requires the easy-gl sibling repository

-• OpenGL only — not Metal, DirectX, or Vulkan
+• OpenGL ES 3.0 only — not Metal, DirectX, or Vulkan natively

-Recommended for: Linux development, custom shader work, and deeper rendering control.
+Recommended for: Linux development, Emscripten/web targets, 3D rendering, and custom shader work.

 bgfx backend